mattermost/docs/source/process/security.md

 - Reduced capacity to continue business operations

 Solution(s):
-- Mattermost, Inc. employs staff and engineers in multiple timezones and geographic areas, reducing the risk of an influenza pandemic or infectious disease outbreak to cause a significant disruption to business operations.
+- Mattermost, Inc. employs staff and engineers in multiple timezones and geographic areas, reducing the risk of significant disruption that an influenza pandemic or infectious disease outbreak would cause to business operations.

 ### Priority 3: Outages greater than 72 hours impacting business continuity